emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 </configuration>
 ```

-So later, when we will be looking for the resources, it will look in `Properties.John` instead of `Doe`.
+So later, when we will be looking for the resources, it will look in `Properties.John` instead of `Properties.Doe`.

 Also this makes it easier to change when the application is already deployed since you can change the app.config easily.